ufjschool/ob-s14/drafts/second/HauntedStory.md

 According to the FPI, people experience paranormal activity on different levels and in different ways, including audibly, visually and sensationally.
 People claim to hear footsteps, rustling, conversations, or voices saying their name when there is no one else around.
 They might see apparitions- a ghostlike image of a person.
 Or they might feel static sensations or sense that someone is watching them.
 According to Boothby, audible experiences seem to be the most common.

-How frightening, I thought, to be bombarded with the noises, the suspicions and the question of: “Am I crazy?”
+How frightening, I thought, to be bombarded with the noises, the suspicions and the question of, “Am I crazy?”

 The two questions Bolejack and Boothby said they answer the most are: “Am I crazy?” and “Is my house haunted?”

 “People are questioning their sanity, and that’s an extreme state to be in when you’re questioning whether you’re crazy or not,” Boothby said.
 Boothby said they tell clients, “We’re here to listen.
 We’re not going to judge you.
 We’ve heard it all, and we’re going to help you determine what’s paranormal.
 We’re here to help you find a solution.”

-And that’s just what the FPI do; they find solutions.
+And that’s just what the FPI do: they find solutions.

 According to their website, when clients call the Florida Paranormal Investigations team, they are asked a series of about 80 questions, including questions regarding the home they are living in, information about the people living in the home and details of the weird experiences they’ve had.